- The Wine

 Tasted June 2016 and again in June 2017.
 Beautifully soft Riesling nose leading to a really impressive taste with pear drops and citrus fruits.
 The sweetness level lifts it above Trocken but not too far at all.
 It is a delightful wine and very easy to drink.
 At only 10.5% this is not so worrying but do be careful of the speed at which the bottle empties!

-Wonderful Riesling I had 6 Reisling Feinherb, 2011, and 6 Sophia Reisling Spatlese, 2011.
+I had 6 Reisling Feinherb, 2011, and 6 Sophia Reisling Spatlese, 2011.
 Both were produced by Kollmann-Lex, based in the Mosel, Germany.
 Both wines are the best German wines that I have tasted for a long time.
-The Feinherb was superb, yet the Sophia was even better it was ethereal. it tasted like liquid marmalade.
+The Feinherb was superb, yet the Sophia was even better it was ethereal. it tasted like "liquid marmalade".
 Both had sweetness and acidity that was well balanced with a fine finish, and neither needed to accompany food, their delicacy and complexity of them would have been spoilt.
 I would certainly recommend these wines to other German wine lovers.